Odd Girl Out (novel): Plot summary

-Beth loses faith with her sorority and the university when, during a sorority costume party, Emmy gets drunk and her boyfriend, Bud, hoists her scantily clad over his shoulder and the top of her costume falls off.
-The sorority kicks her out after she is caught in the middle of coitus with Bud, after she was told not to see him.
+Beth loses faith with her sorority and the university when, during a costume party, Emmy gets drunk and her boyfriend, Bud, hoists her scantily clad over his shoulder and the top of her costume falls off.
+The sorority kicks her out after she is caught in the middle of coitus with Bud, having previously been told not to see him.
 Bud is angered by this and feels partly to blame.
 He reassures Emmy and promises to marry her.
 Whether or not he will fulfill his promise remains ambiguous.
-Emmy writes to Beth about her frustration when she doesn't hear from Bud, and her feelings of estrangement from her community.
+Emmy writes to Beth about her frustration when she doesn't hear from Bud, and about her feelings of estrangement from her community.

 Disillusioned and not sure what to do, Beth agrees to leave school to be with Laura.
 They plan to run away to Greenwich Village.
-Charlie corners Laura and she tells him about their relationship, triumphant that she can have what Charlie cannot.
-Charlie confronts Beth when she is on her way to meet Laura at the train station.
+When Charlie corners Laura, she tells him about their relationship, triumphant that she can have what Charlie cannot.
+Charlie then confronts Beth when she is on her way to meet Laura at the train station.
 He calls her relationship with Laura childish, to which Beth admits that she only loves Laura, not him.
 Charlie drops her off at the station and says she must make her own decision, but he will wait nearby for half an hour, just in case.
 Beth finally reveals the truth to Laura when she meets her at the station.
 Laura stays on the train resolute her love for Beth and even thanks her for teaching her who she is.
 Beth says her goodbyes to Laura and rushes off to catch Charlie.